ClarityNLP/ClarityNLP/docs/algorithms/value_extraction.rst

 Hypotheticals
 -------------

-The value extractor attempts to identify hypothetical phrases and ignore any values found therein.
+The value extractor attempts to identify hypothetical phrases and to ignore any values found therein.
 It uses a simplified version of the *ConText* algorithm of [1]_ to recognize hypothetical phrases.
 The "trigger" terms that denote the start of a hypothetical phrase are: ``in case``, ``call for``, ``should``,